Skip to content

 Is there mobile signal on Ettrick Pen?

-Good signal on summit; EE reliable with open views across the Ettrick Forest.
+Good summit signal; EE reliable with open views across the Ettrick Forest.

 Is Ettrick Pen safe in winter?